sassoftware/sas-portal-app/README.md

 | By Content Type | Syndication Channel | no |
 | Search Results | Results Per Page | no |

-<sup>1</sup> Searching by Keyword, Name and Description is only currently supported when adding a Page to your portlet.
+<sup>1</sup> Searching by Keyword, Name and Description is only currently supported when adding a Page to your portal.
 <sup>2</sup> Searching by Keyword, Name and Description is only currently supported when adding content to a collection portlet.

 ### Capabilities